Fell0w-Sch0l4r/TMDB-CLI-Tool/README.md

 # TMDB CLI Tool

 A command-line interface (CLI) tool to interact with [The Movie Database (TMDB) API](https://www.themoviedb.org/documentation/api).
-This tool allows users to search for movies, TV shows, and actors, retrieve detailed information, and explore trending content directly from the terminal.
+This tool allows users to explore movies currently in theaters, popular movies, top-rated movies, and upcoming movies directly from the terminal.

 ## Project Roadmap

-For an overview of the project's roadmap and planned features, visit [TMDB CLI Tool Roadmap](https://roadmap.sh/projects/tmdb-cli).
+For a detailed roadmap of the project, visit [TMDB CLI Tool Roadmap](https://roadmap.sh/projects/tmdb-cli).

 ## Features

--   Search for movies, TV shows, and actors.
--   Retrieve detailed information about a specific movie or TV show.
+-   View movies currently in theaters.
--   Explore trending content on TMDB.
+-   Explore the most popular movies.
+-   Discover top-rated movies.
+-   Check out upcoming movies.
 -   Display results in a user-friendly format in the terminal.

 ## Prerequisites